futurex-open-source/react-paypal-checkout-button/README.md

 - commit your changes: `git commit -am 'Some commit message`
 - Push to the branch: `git push origin feature-name`
 - Submit a pull request :muscle:
+- Add your username to the [contributors' list](CONTRIBUTING.md) 😄 🥰

 ## License